 In the “Jerry Rescue,” abolitionists in Syracuse, New York broke into the city’s police station and freed William “Jerry” Henry.
 Henry had escaped from slavery and had been working as a barrel-maker.
-This occured on Oct.
+This occurred on Oct.
 1, 1851.

 The federal Fugitive Slave Act of 1850 required “good citizens” to assist in the return of those who had fled “ownership” by another.
 These abolitionists refused to obey an inhumane law.